 - Fa'a'ā International Airport in Papeete is sometimes closed during periods of heavy rain.
 Contact your airline or tour provider for latest information on flight disruptions.
 See Additional information.

 - Australia has an honorary consulate in French Polynesia headed by an Honorary Consul, who provides limited consular assistance.
 The Australian Consulate-General in New Caledonia provides full consular assistance to Australians in French Polynesia.
 See Where to get help.

 Travel Smart for general advice for all travellers.

 Entry and exit

-Some goods are either prohibited from entering French Polynesia or require specific formalities.
-Refer to the websites (in French) of the
+Some goods are prohibited from entering French Polynesia.
+Others require specific approvals or other formalities.

 Make sure your passport is valid for at least six months from the date you intend to return to Australia and has at least two blank pages.